DataFire/Integrations/integrations/generated/google_vision/README.md

 ### Paragraph
 * Paragraph `object`: Structural unit of text representing a number of words in certain order.
   * boundingBox [BoundingPoly](#boundingpoly)
+  * confidence `number`: Confidence of the OCR results for the paragraph.
+Range [0, 1].
   * property [TextProperty](#textproperty)
   * words `array`: List of words in this paragraph.
     * items [Word](#word)